An exclusive offer—just for YOU! 🎉

 Another way to celebrate friendship is to practice describing what makes our friends so wonderful!
 For this All About My Friend activity, we focus on using descriptive words to paint a picture of a favorite friend.

-You know I love using anchor texts, and it’s no different this time around!
 Before we begin our work, we read some picture books about friendship.
 I ask students to look for characteristics that make a good friend.
 We brainstorm different ways we can describe someone:

 • Appearance – what do they look like?